Bstn1802/AutoReconnect/README.md

 ## Future plans

-* Modify internal structures to pick up quickPlay connects (or mods/alternative launchers directly connecting you to somewhere) which don't go through the ui
 * Reconnect from being kicked into a lobby (feature request [issue #22](https://github.com/Bstn1802/AutoReconnect/issues/22))
 * Conditional reconnects, e.g. configure the mod not to reconnect when a moderator kicked you (feature request [issue #36](https://github.com/Bstn1802/AutoReconnect/issues/36))
 * I'm _not_ planning to port this mod to forge